Introduction to Therapeutic Horticulture Course

 Course Summary

-Introduction to Therapeutic Horticulture is a self-paced online course designed for professionals and aspiring practitioners who want to bring the benefits of nature into health, education, or community work.
+Introduction to Therapeutic Horticulture is a self-paced online course for professionals and aspiring practitioners who want to bring the benefits of nature into health, education, or community work.

 Emilee Weaver, Director of Learning & Community Engagement